 - Predictive modeling: Predictive modeling helps forecast supply chain scenarios using historical data and advanced algorithms.

-- Visualization and reporting: The results from data analysis and modeling are presented through dashboards and reports, simplifying complex insights for key decision-makers.
+- Visualization and reporting: Dashboards and reports present the results from data analysis and modeling, simplifying complex insights for key decision-makers.

 - Actionable insights and implementation: Insights derived from analytics are used to develop strategic plans and operational adjustments.